 During 2019/20, as part of the Clyde Valley Waste Refuse collection project with another 4 councils, the Council entered into a finance lease for a waste recycling plant.
-The rentals payable in future years will be included in the CIES.
+The rentals payable in future years for thr rentals will be included in the CIES.

 The Council leases vehicles on a variety of lease terms that are accounted for as operating leases.
-The rentals payable in 2020/21 were £0.124m (2019/20 £0.210m) and the rentals have been included in the CIES.
+The rentals payable in 2019/20 were £0.210m (2018/19 £0.382m) and the rentals have been included in the CIES.